-David: One thing that I really love about Scrivener is something called “snapshots”.
-You can highlight a portion of your writing and take a “snapshot”.
-So if you’re going to make some revisions, and you’re not sure whether it’s going to work or not, you can literally take a snapshot of your document and that snapshot will be saved within the Scrivener project.
-And then you can compare different snapshots or portions of your writing side by side.
+If you’re going to make revisions and you’re not sure whether it’s going to work, you can take a snapshot of your document, and it will be saved within the Scrivener project.
+You can compare different snapshots or portions of your writing side by side.

-Scrivener saves your files every 25 seconds or something crazy like that.
-And every time you close your Scrivener project, it will save a backup as well as saving the file itself.
-So you don’t ever need to worry about losing your work.
+Scrivener saves your files every 25 seconds, and every time you close your Scrivener project, it will save a backup as well as the file itself.
+You never need to worry about losing your work.